-You can also simply think of the parent scale that a phrygian scale comes from by counting 2 whole steps below or a Major 3rd interval below.
+You can also simply think of the parent scale that a phrygian scale comes from by counting 2 whole steps below or a minor 3rd interval below.
 For example, C phrygian would have the same notes as an Ab Major scale.
 Or D phrygian would have the same notes as a Bb Major scale.

 Phrygian scale examples with tabs

 Here are some different phrygian scales in music notation with guitar tabs below.
 The numbers above the notes on the top staff indicated which fingers to use on your fretting hand.
 If needed, check out how to read guitar notation symbols.

 The following examples show you one way to play different scales in one octave but we’ll also cover how to play beyond one octave later in this post.